triplea-game/triplea-game.github.io/README.md

 ## How-To-Contribute

 We may hesitate to accept pull requests without prior discussion, but it is very easy to start a [discussion thread](https://github.com/triplea-game/triplea-game.github.io/discussions) first so that we can help you fit your idea into the project.

 If there is no response from the discussion thread, try posting in the [forums](https://forums.triplea-game.org/)

+Write permissions are granted to those who have a small track record of solid updates and who would like to do more than just a few changes here and there.

+## Merge Policy

+For those with write privileges, merge policy is - "Ship, show, ask": <https://martinfowler.com/articles/ship-show-ask.html>

 ## Making Website Change